Victoria's Pride - Melbourne & Regions

 A landmark program of pride events and projects will return to Victoria this summer as part of a statewide celebration of LGBTQIA+ communities.

-The annual event will be newly named Victoria’s Pride (previously Melbourne Pride) and will be held across the state for the next four years to support and celebrate our rainbow communities.
+The annual event named Victoria’s Pride (previously Melbourne Pride) will be held across the state for the next four years to support and celebrate our rainbow communities.

-Victoria’s Pride will kick off in November with a series of regional activities, culminating in a one-day street party in Melbourne’s iconic Gertrude and Smith Street precinct on Sunday 12 February 2023 on the traditional lands of the Wurundjeri people, from 11.00am to 9.00pm.
+Victoria’s Pride kicks off in November with a series of regional activities, culminating in a one-day street party in Melbourne’s iconic Gertrude and Smith Street precinct (which in 2023 was held on Sunday 12 February) on the traditional lands of the Wurundjeri people, from 11.00am to 9.00pm.
 It includes multiple stages with free, live entertainment including music, comedy, guest speakers, circus, drag and art installations.
-Performing artists will be announced ahead of the event.
+Performing artists are announced ahead of the event.

-The event will provide an opportunity for people across the state to demonstrate their pride in and support for LGBTQIA+ communities, as well as for LGBTQIA+ people to connect with one another and feel represented.
+The event provides an opportunity for people across the state to demonstrate their pride in and support for LGBTQIA+ communities, as well as for LGBTQIA+ people to connect with one another and feel represented.

 Victoria’s Pride builds on the success of Melbourne Pride, a statewide event held across the 2021-22 summer to mark more than 40 years since the decriminalisation of sex between men in Victoria.